jwstegemann/fritz2-docs/Store.md

 }
 ```

-Knowing this, you can easily assume, how you can derive a reactive component from your state:
+Knowing this, you can easily guess, how you can derive a reactive component from your state:

 ```kotlin
 val uppercase = data.map {